oracle-terraform-modules/terraform-oci-compute-instance/examples/instances_fixed_shape/README.md

 1. your OCI provider authentication values
 2. a compartment OCID in which the instances will be created
+3. a source OCID to deploy the instance, usually an image ocid from [OCI Platform Images list]
-3. a subnet OCID to which the instance's primary VNICs will be attached
+4. a subnet OCID to which the instance's primary VNICs will be attached

 For detailed instructions, see [docs/prerequisites.adoc]